MonoidMusician/blog/sources/hereditarily_finite_sets.md

 I also derived `Ord HFS`{.purescript}.
 You can think of it as an implementation detail, for now!
-Sets arenʼt supposed to be inherently ordered^[In both senses: (1) having their members given in a structural order that can be varied, which is very bad, and (2) being globally ordered with respect to each other, which is alright but not always something you can assume in set theories.] … but we _can_ order them, and we _will_.
+Sets arenʼt supposed to be inherently ordered^[In both senses: (1) having their members given in a structural order that can be varied, which is very bad, and (2) being globally ordered with respect to each other, which is alright but not always something you can assume in set theories.]&nbsp;… but we _can_ order them, and we _will_.

 We are forced to order them because of how `Data.Set`{.purescript} works.
 In return, this nice implementation ensures that we really have canonical representations of our sets, so that `Eq HFS`{.purescript} works exactly how we want.